fight-food-waste/scanner/README.md

-# Fight Food Waste's product scanner
+# Fight Food Waste - Product scanner

 This is the end-user product scanner that integrates with our API.